 Should a major accident occur with our product, we carry out cross-company measures that incorporate other departments according to the need for detailed accident information by other operational departments and to register the corrective measures taken in a database.
 Reporting procedures are set out in the ISO Corrective Action/Preventive Measures Procedural Guide.
 We are thorough in preventing the recurrence of accidents and carrying out preventive measures, and regularly implement a management review through the CEO to verify the suitability of the quality management system.

 |Number of serious accidents related to product/system safety||0||0||0|

 - *Accidents caused by the malfunction of our products or systems leading to death or serious illness/injury during operations (injury or illness require 30 days or more of treatment)

-We conduct a risk assessment on all existing machine and newly-developed products to ensure the safe operation of our products.
-Specifically, we conduct reviews during the design and development process and do advance checks for safety in accordance with the ISO Product Safety Evaluation Procedural Guide and the Development and Standardization Design Implementation Guide, stipulated in the ISO 9001 Management System, among other internal regulations.
-In addition, we also promote the planned training of young designers and the acquisition of external safety assessor*credentials, such as relevant training on product safety by internal and external experts.
+We conduct a risk assessment on all existing and newly-developed products to ensure their safe operation.
+Specifically, we conduct reviews during the design and development process and do advance checks for safety in accordance with the ISO Product Safety Evaluation Procedural Guide and the Development and Standardization Design Implementation Guide, stipulated in the ISO 9001 Management System.
+In addition, we also promote the training of young designers and the acquisition of external safety assessor* credentials.
+We also provide assistance to contractors in obtaining these credentials.